mciwing/mciwing.github.io/docs/python/packages.md

 ???+ question "Remove a package"

     Remove the `seaborn` package.
-Use `!pip` within a code cell to list all commands and find the appropriate one.
+Use `pip` within a code cell to list all commands and find the appropriate one.
 Execute the command within a cell.

 ### PyPI